untodesu/assignments/LPC17XX/README.md

+# Hardware Interfaces of Electronic Devices
+# Also known as LPC17xx programming

 # Description
 This repository contains sources for assignments me and my team were given on the "Hardware Interfaces of Electronic Devices" subject.
 The goal of this repository is to _preserve_ my code for "the next generation of students" and to make sure I never lose that very code on my USB stick.